 - Do not publicly post another person's private information without their explicit consent (for example: phone numbers, addresses, full names, or the content of private email, Conversations or letters).

-- PetPay is a marketplace that provides proper tools for buying and selling.
-Do not use the community spaces to facilitate or arrange any sort of transaction outside the PetPay's Services.
+- Do not use the community spaces to facilitate or arrange any sort of transaction outside the PetPay's Services.

 - You may not use an undisclosed alternate account (also called a "sock puppet") in the community spaces.

 - Content posted in community spaces must not promote, support or glorify hatred toward or otherwise demean people based upon: race, ethnicity, religion, gender, gender identity, disability, or sexual orientation.
 You must not promote or encourage others to engage in violence or illegal activity.

 - Community spaces on PetPay are not intended for people under the age of 18.
 Per our Membership policies, if your account involves a person under the age of 18, your account may not utilize the community features.